spageektti/rubber-ducky/README.md

-# Edit *[File structure](https://www.seancdavis.com/posts/three-ways-to-visualize-file-structure/)* at the end

-# Discord.js Bot Template
+# Discord.js Bot Guided Template

-Welcome to the Discord.js bot guided template!
+Welcome to the guided Discord.js bot template!
 This template has detailed instructions and comments, and supports the new Discord bot standard **slash commands**.

 Use this to understand the structure of Discord bots and to build a bot of your own.
 (Adapted from the official [discord.js guide](https://discordjs.guide/))